NatalieJoan/Portfolio_NEW/README.md

 ## Contact

 If you'd like to reach out for collaboration, project inquiries, or just to have a conversation, I'm open to communication.
-You can drop me an email at nhelak2001@gmail.com or visit my website: [Your Website]
+You can drop me an email at nhelak2001@gmail.com or visit [[my website]](https://natalia-helak-portfolio.netlify.app)https://natalia-helak-portfolio.netlify.app

 Feel free to explore my portfolio!